aip-wg/ai-transport/draft-aipwg-ai-transport.md

 The Resources of the MCP concept.
 Every resources maps to a single track.

+- **Remote Resource**: A resource that is served from a remote server, such as an API response.

+- **Local Resource**: A resource that is located within a local environment, such as a database or file system, providing content that is directiory accessible by the AI agent.

 ### Tools

 The Tools of the MCP concept.